-The main task of a boom operator is to properly record sound every take by positioning the boom close enough to the actors so their lines and/or certain sound effects in the scene are captured clearly and with the best quality for sound mixers to work with.
-They also need to make sure the mic never enters or creates a shadow in the shot.
-The latter detail, if successful, ends up saving the project a lot of money as it eliminates the need to re-record dialogue or edit the visual out in post-production.
+The main task of a boom operator is to properly record the sound for every take on set.
+This means they must position the boom close enough to the action so lines and specific sound effects in the scene are captured clearly and with the best quality for sound mixers to work with.
+Boom operators also need to make sure the mic never enters or creates a shadow in the shot.
+If the boom is not handled well, the postproduction team will have to re-record dialogue or edit the visual out, costing the project money.

+The boom operator generally stands alongside the camera operator and wears a set of headphones, listening to monitor the audio quality of the dialogue.
 “There’s a lot of technique involved; it’s not about brute force,” says Tony Cook (“Trainspotting,” “Shallow Grave,” “The Crying Game”).
 “It’s about getting the balance right, and good footwork, and getting as close as you can to get the sound but keeping out of shot.
-It’s also a timing thing: you have keywords that bounce you to the next actor.”
+It’s also a timing thing; you have keywords that bounce you to the next actor.”

 The boom operator is also in charge of setting up and maintaining sound equipment, ensuring all audio is recording correctly, and helping with any other sound devices on set.
 They attach clip-on microphones to actors’ clothing when necessary.
 A boom operator must be well acquainted with the script (which character talks when, any dialogue changes, etc.) and must know the camera movements/lighting setups.
 It’s their job to swing the mic wherever someone is talking, while avoiding dipping into the frame.

 Most boom operators bounce from job to job as contract workers and freelancers, so their rates are dependent on three factors: experience, the project’s budget/location, and the duration of shooting days.